th-nuernberg/meteor-scatter/README.md

 Furthermore the `final_dataframe.csv` will be validated periotically (setup in `config.ini`: `#Scheduler Aktualisierungszeit CSV-Datensatz in minutes - schedule_interval = 2`) the validation process will search for the last entry and complare to the date of yesterday, no action if it matches, update file if there is a missmatch on the frontend the charts will be reloaded with a certain interval to be sure all displays are always up to date. (setup in `config.ini`: `#Aktualisierungszeit Website reload - reload_interval = 150000 - #60000 1min / 300000 5min`)

-### Basedate structure requirements
+### Data Requirements

-All transmitted date must be in the following structure to ensure 100% funktionality
+All transmitted date must be in the following structure to ensure 100% funktionality:

 `name: "YYYYMMDD.csv" in folder "csv_files"`